 80 High St, 1882/1908

-The first hotel on the site was the Albert Hotel, built in the 1840s.
-The owner was Capt John Thomas.
+The first hotel on the site was the Albert Hotel, built for Captain John Thomas in 1869.
 The first meetings of Town Council were held here, for several years from 1871.
 George Andrew Seubert (originally Schubert) was a German-born ship’s captain and pioneer pearler who later owned the Albert (also known as Seubert's) Hotel.
 He married Charlotte Francisco in 1869 and died in 1885.
 For his obituary, see The West Australian, 14 July 1885.

 The Hotel Albert was owned and built by John Thomas.
 The Commercial Hotel was later built on this site.
 Note gas lighting.
 The wooden structure next door is William Leach's bootshop.
 Fremantle Library Local History Collection photo no. 2046B.

-FHC photo #1325, c.
-1700: Originally the Albert Hotel, the Commercial Hotel was built prior to 1888; as an advertisement appears in the West Australian on 13.10.1888 about the sale of the original hotel.
+Fremantle Library photo no. 1325, c.
+1900: Originally the Albert Hotel, the Commercial Hotel was built prior to 1888; as an advertisement appears in the West Australian on 13.10.1888 about the sale of the original hotel.
 It was rebuilt in 1908 with three storeys.
 The Mulcahys owned the hotel between 1897 and 1904.

 The name was changed to the Exchange in 1882 and the Commercial in 1888.
 The hotel was rebuilt in 1908, to a design by architect John McNeece.